-Con Dao National Park is centred on an archipelago of 14 islands, the largest of which is Con Son.
-The topography of Con Son island is mountainous, and dominated by a granite ridge, which runs from south-west to north-east, sheltering the bays on both sides of the island from strong winds.
+Con Dao National Park is centered on an archipelago of 14 islands, the largest of which is Con Son.
+The topography of Con Son Island is mountainous, and dominated by a granite ridge, which runs from south-west to north-east, sheltering the bays on both sides of the island from strong winds.
 The highest points on the island are the summits of Mount Thanh Gia and Mount Chua, at 577 and 515 m respectively.
 The smaller islands reach a maximum elevation of 200 m.

 There are no permanent watercourses on any of the islands of the Con Dao archipelago, only seasonal streams.
 In the rainy season, water is plentiful but, in the dry season, there is a serious lack of water.
 Three reservoirs collect water during the rainy season to supply the local population during the dry season.

-Con Son island and many of the other islands of the archipelago are extensively forested.
+Con Son Island and many of the other islands of the archipelago are extensively forested.
 According to the revised investment plan, the national park supports 4,905 ha of forest, equivalent to 81% of the total terrestrial area.
 To date, 882 vascular plant species have been recorded at the national park, including 91 species of medicinal plant.

 To date, 24 species of mammal, 69 species of bird and 42 species of reptile and amphibian have been recorded at the national park.
 Although the number of species is relatively low, the density of individual species is often high, and there are a number of endemic taxa, including an endemic subspecies of Black Giant Squirrel, Ratufa bicolor condorensis.
 The bird fauna of Con Dao National Park is not well studied.
 However, a number of bird species recorded at Con Dao are not known from any other site in Vietnam, including Nicobar Pigeon Caloenas nicobarica, Red-billed Tropicbird Phaethon aethereus, Pied Imperial Pigeon Ducula bicolor and Masked Booby Sula dactylatra.

 The marine ecosystems at the national park include mangroves, coral reefs and seagrass beds.
-Mangroves cover a total of 15 ha, and are distributed around Ba island and along the west coast of Bay Canh island, and along the north and south coasts of Con Son island.
+Mangroves cover a total of 15 ha, and are distributed around Ba Island and along the west coast of Bay Canh Island, and along the north and south coasts of Con Son Island.
 The coral reefs at Con Dao are among the most pristine in Vietnam, and are distributed in shallow waters around the islands, covering a total area of around 1,000 ha.
 The coral reefs support high levels of biodiversity, including over 270 coral species.

 Con Dao National Park contains a number of nesting beaches for Green Turtle Chelonia mydas and Hawksbill Turtle Eretmochelys imbricata, two globally threatened marine turtles.
 More than 250 females visit a total of 14 nesting sites annually, forming over 1,000 nests.
 Nearly 80% of the nesting takes place between June and September.
 Furthermore, a number of cetaceans have been recorded in the marine component of Con Dao National Park.